Web Catalog Information Subject to Change

 Transfer Students

-SUNY-ESF welcomes transfer students in all of our undergraduate programs of study.
-Approximately 40 percent of our students transfer to SUNY-ESF.
-Applicants who have completed a minimum of one semester of college-level coursework following high school graduation will be considered transfer students.
+SUNY ESF welcomes transfer students in all undergraduate programs of study.
+Approximately 30% of our students transfer to ESF.
+Applicants who have completed college-level coursework following high school graduation will be considered as transfer applicants.

-Admission to graduate studies is conditional upon review and acceptance of an applicant's credentials by appropriate faculty members and upon the recommendation of the appropriate department chairman or program director to the Associate Provost for Instruction and Dean of the Graduate School.
+Admission to the Graduate School is conditional upon review and acceptance of an applicant's credentials by appropriate faculty members and upon the recommendation of the appropriate department chairman or program director to the Interim Associate Provost for Academic Affairs and Dean of the Graduate School.

-Outreach at ESF is teaching, research, and service that engages the College with external groups.
-Outreach activities support environmental, educational, social and economic development in ways that advance both the public good and the College’s mission.
 To these ends, ESF faculty, staff and students, along with our partners, pursue a diverse range of programs and projects—all with an aim to enhance leadership, education, and practice in the science, design, engineering and management of natural resources and the environment.
-These include on-campus, off-campus, and online credit and professional education opportunities for professionals, middle and high school students, and lifelong learners.
+Programs include on-campus, off-campus, and online credit and non-credit opportunities for professionals, middle and high school students, ESF students, and lifelong learners.

 Research